thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 -   Heatmap

 	-   Complement the Tukey results by showing the mean difference by groups.
-Do not pay attention to the color of the cells, there are under construction.
+Do not pay attention to the color of the cells; there are under construction.

 ![](https://drive.google.com/uc?export=view&id=1nqUtCiqY81F4uXAes3mizy9tKXM3ksGU)